vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/072/06_aMshuM_duhanti.md

 title = "06"

 +++
 There is a sharp split of opinion on the grammatical identity of punarbhúvaḥ.
-Grassmann, Scarlatta (361), and the publ. tr. - as well as, probably, Geldner (his “immer aufs neue” is not totally clear) - take it as a nom. pl. fem. with the cows and the thoughts; Renou and Lüders (224-25), the latter cited verbatim by Ober (II.149), as gen. sg.
+Grassmann, Scarlatta (361), and the published translation - as well as, probably, Geldner (his “immer aufs neue” is not totally clear) - take it as a nom. pl. fem. with the cows and the thoughts; Renou and Lüders (224-25), the latter cited verbatim by Ober (II.149), as gen. sg.

 masc. dependent on sádane and referring to Soma.
 Not surprisingly Lüders is esp.